RexDjere/Linux-Newusers-File-Creator/README.md

 Writing this file by hand for a lot of new users can be time-consuming.
 Linux Newusers File Creator makes it much easier.

-**Language:**
+**Languages:**
+- Multiple.
-Multiple.
-The original version was C++11 or greater.
-Other versions will be written in C, and other languages.
+-The original version was C++11 or greater.
+- Other versions will be written in C, and possibly other languages.

 **License:**
 GPL version 3 or later.